 As a defendant or target of the federal government, you must develop a viable defense early.
 Waiting until an indictment or trial occurs puts you at a great disadvantage because the government has already spent a lot of resources investigating and building the case.
 Therefore, any settlement options at the late stages may not be very lucrative.
 The US attorneys may look for evidence of Qui Tam retaliation.
 Contractors should make sure not to retaliate against the Relator.
 See information about FCA retaliation.

-What is the Rule for Qui Tam Attorney Fees?
+What is the Rule for False Claims Act Qui Tam Litigation Attorney Fees?

 You must also show the court that the claim was frivolous, vexatious, or brought primarily to harass.
 This could potentially be the case when there is an alleged former employee of the contractor that brings the case.
 In one case, the Court granted the Defendant in the False Claims Act Qui Tam lawsuit attorney fees using the Equal Access to Justice Act.
 See United States ex rel.
 Wall v.
 Circle C Constr., LLC, No. 16-619, 2017 U.S. App.
 LEXIS 15646 (6th Cir.
 Aug.
 18, 2017).